-Are Mattresses Toxic How to Limit Off-gassing of Harmful Chemicals from Mattresses
+Are Mattresses Toxic?
+How to Limit Off-gassing of Harmful Chemicals from Mattresses

 Do mattresses have toxic chemicals?
 Unfortunately, many are made with chemicals that release with time, which we can inhale.
 These chemicals can lead to harmful health effects.
-Here's what to do to limit toxic mattress symptoms
+Here's what to do to limit toxic mattress symptoms.

 Get your beauty rest without inhaling toxic chemicals or absorbing them through your skin.
 Avoid mattresses that release toxic chemicals.